Featured Species

 Species of Wyoming

-The Wyoming Ecological Services Field Office is responsible for conserving, protecting and enhancing species listed under the Endangered Species Act, including plants, mammals, fish, and reptiles, as well as numerous other petitioned and conservation agreement species.
-Protection under the Endangered Species Act includes endangered (E), threatened (T), experimental populations (EXP), and candidate (C) species.
+The Wyoming Ecological Services Field Office is responsible for conserving, protecting and enhancing species, including plants, mammals, fish, and reptiles, listed under the Endangered Species Act of 1973, as amended (ESA; 16 U.S.C.
+1531 et seq.).
+Numerous other petitioned and conservation agreement species are considered by the U.S. Fish and Wildlife Service (Service).
+Protection under the ESA extends to endangered (E), threatened (T), experimental populations (EXP), proposed (P) and candidate (C) species.

 ESA Listed Species in Wyoming include: